tlotze/ophelia/doc/README.txt

 Controlling traversal
 ---------------------

-This is at the edge of what is in pthandler's scope.
+This is at the edge of pthandler's scope.

 There are two exception classes defined by pthandler and made available to scripts as spi.StopTraversal and spi.ResetTraversal (spi being the namespace